ultrawideturbolife/gherkin_integration_test/README.md

 ---

-It’s also possible to create your own `UnitExample` like this:
+It’s also possible to create your own `IntegrationExample` like this:

 ```dart
 class CustomExample extends IntegrationExample {